Blog

 Teaching Certificate

-Before you can become a principal in Texas, you must first earn teaching certification.
+Before you can become a principal in Texas, you must first earn your teaching certification.

-Obtaining a valid teaching certificate requires you to earn a bachelor's degree with an educator preparation program.
-Once you complete the program, you must pass the relevant certification exams, apply to the state for certification, and get fingerprinted for a national criminal background check.
+Obtaining a valid teaching certificate in Texas requires you to earn a bachelor's degree from an Educator Preparation Program.
+Once you’ve completed your undergraduate education, you must pass the relevant certification exams, apply to the state for certification, and get fingerprinted for a national criminal background check.

 Teaching Experience